willzhang05/netconnect/README.md

 # Roommate Connector - Team B-20
 Roommate Connector's matching algorithm helps to find you compatible roommates based on a variety of factors.
+Helpful Tips!
+-In chat rooms, you can click on a person's profile above the chat to visit their profile page.
+-On the map, right click and select to either set the pin somewhere or to change the radius.
+-You can remove all of your matches by deselecting the match enabled option in your profile.
+You will be removed from everyone else's view as well.
+-Find your profile in the top right of the app!
+-Matches are sorted by their percentage match with you.
 ## Development ##

 * Install virtualenv